Laying and fixing track doesn’t seem difficult. But then you try it. It’s surprising how many problems can be avoided with the benefit of hindsight.

 The solution to this is to mark up the track position and first secure it temporarily – I used double-sided tape.

-Then test your trains run smoothly, prove the electrical connections work and your trains navigate joins, points and bends without problem.
+Then test that your trains run smoothly, prove the electrical connections work and your trains navigate joins, points and bends without problem.

 If they don’t it’s easy to pull up track, correct problems and retry.